Leonard T. Troland: Life and work

-He was elected to serve as president of the Optical Society of America from 1922 to 1923.
+Troland was elected to serve as president of the Optical Society of America from 1922 to 1923.
 He gave his name to the troland (symbol Td), the unit of conventional retinal illuminance.
 It is meant as a method for correcting photometric measurements of luminance values impinging on the human eye by scaling them by the effective pupil size.

 The National Academy of Sciences gives an award on his behalf.

-In 1932, he fell to his death from Mount Wilson.
+In 1932, he fell, accidentally, to his death into a rocky canyon while hiking near the observatory at Pasadena CA, Mount Wilson.

 Psychical research

-Troland took interest in psychical research and had carried out experiments in telepathy at Harvard University which were reported in 1917.
+Troland took an interest in psychical research and had carried out experiments in telepathy at Harvard University which were reported in 1917.
 He was one of the first scientists to use a machine in this type of experiment instead of a human experimenter.
 The machine consisted of a lamp which when triggered would light either of two square blocks.
 The agent would attempt to perceive the light in one room while the receiver would use a switch to identify which lamp had been lit in the other room.
 Troland discovered that the subjects had produced below chance expectations.